 Ofsted-rated outstanding is Malorees in Christchurch Avenue, the area’s most popular state primary school.
-Also judged “good” are Islamia in Salusbury Road, a Muslim state school; St Luke’s CofE in Fernhead Raod; St Mary’s RC in Canterbury Road, Carlton Vale in Malvern Place and Salusbury School.
+Also judged “good” are St Luke’s CofE in Fernhead Raod; St Mary’s RC in Canterbury Road, Carlton Vale in Malvern Place, Salusbury School and Islamia in Salusbury Road.

 Queen's Park is represented by Brent Council

 The council tax rate in Queen's Park is set by Brent Council.
 The rate of council tax varies and is dependent on the following valuation bands:

 |Band A £907.96